grace-sampao/grace-sampao/README.md

 ## 🎯 My Ambition

-My immediate goal is to **secure a Junior Data Scientist or AI Specialist role** where I can apply my unique blend of analytical and design-oriented skills.
+My immediate goal is to **secure a Machine Learning or AI Specialist role** where I can apply my unique blend of analytical and design-oriented skills.
 I thrive on translating abstract ideas into concrete, functional solutions—whether a building or an algorithm.

 ### **Let's Connect!**